China - June PMIs confirm ongoing supply-demand imbalances

 This divergence illustrative for weak domestic demand/oversupply

 What is driving this divergence?
 Note that the official PMI survey is larger (3,200 firms), and has a stronger coverage of large, state-owned companies, while Caixin’s survey (650 firms) is more focused on private, export-oriented firms located in the coastal regions.
 Looking at the various subcomponents of both surveys, Caixin’s current ’outperformance’ is broad-based, as this survey shows significantly better outcomes on the subcomponents for output, new orders and export orders.
 Still, the divergence is clearly the strongest for the output component (Caixin 54.6 versus NBS 50.6).
 Hence, it seems that the divergence between the two manufacturing PMIs is a bit symbolic for the current state of the Chinese economy: weak domestic demand and excess supply available for exports.
 Against this background, it is not surprising that export-oriented firms (which have a larger share in Caixin’s survey) do relatively well.
-That said, as mentioned in previous reports (including our June China Monthly, Between Beijing, Brussels and Berlin), external headwinds are building, as China’s overcapacity is contributing to a broadening of trade spats, particularly in strategic sectors such as EVs and other sectors related to the energy transition.
+That said, as mentioned in previous reports (including our June China Monthly, ), external headwinds are building, as China’s overcapacity is contributing to a broadening of trade spats, particularly in strategic sectors such as EVs and other sectors related to the energy transition.
 Perhaps illustrative for this: the export order components have come down over the past months in both surveys.

 Caixin’s services PMI sharply down in June